Demographic Transition Model

 Stage five countries the birth rates remain low, and the death rates go up.
 Because of this, countries have a negative NIR, which leads to the population decreasing.
 These countries have graying populations, with less men and women in their childbearing years.

 The ETM describes causes of death in each stage of the DTM.
+The Epidemiological Transition Model focuses on why death rates are high or low.

 Most people die because of pandemics, like infectious and parasitic diseases (the Black Plague and Malaria).

 They will also die because of environmental factors like drought, earthquakes, floods, and also things like starvation and malnutrition.
+More infants die overall.

 Because of better infrastructure (hospitals, sewers, better plumbing) less people die of parasitic diseases.